azat-co/practicalnode/chapter5/chapter5.md

 }
 ```

-These statements are needed for the Express.js middleware modules:
+These statements are needed for the Express.js middleware modules to enable logging (`morgan`), error handling (`errorhandler`), parsing of the incoming HTTP request bodies (`body-parser`) and to support clients which do not have all HTTP methods (`method-override`):

 ```js
 const logger = require('morgan')